-Minimum Age of Juvenile Court Jurisdiction Maximum Age for Charging Youth in Juvenile Court Automatic Transfers or Direct File Discretionary Transfers Requirement for Court to Consider Trauma or Past Victimization

-Summary 1016 17 Yes.
-Minors 16+ Yes.
-Minors 12+ No.
+Minimum Age of Juvenile Court Jurisdiction Maximum Age for Charging Youth in Juvenile Court Automatic Transfers or Permits Direct File Discretionary Transfers Requirement for Court to Consider Trauma or Past Victimization Summary 10.18 17.
+Yes.
+Minors 16+ years old charged with certain felony offenses or who have a prior felony Yes.
+Minors 12+ years old charged with certain offenses.
+No.

-years old charged years old charged

-with certain felony with certain

-offenses or who offenses.